Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

 up to overall constants. \\

-We can also consider correlation functions and conserved charges in 3d $\mathcal{N}=2$ theory and XXZ$_{1/2}$ spin chain model as in section \ref{ssec:2dXXX}.
-The eigenvalue $Q(u)$ of the Baxter $Q$-operator $\mathbf{Q}(u)$ in XXZ$_{1/2}$ model is given by
+We can also consider correlation functions and conserved charges in the 3d $\mathcal{N}=2$ theory and the XXZ$_{1/2}$ spin chain model as in section \ref{ssec:GLSM1}.
+The eigenvalue $Q(u)$ of the Baxter $Q$-operator $\mathbf{Q}(u)$ in the XXZ$_{1/2}$ model is given by